 Prune it back to keep this shrub compact.
 Pruning each spring before flowering will keep it in shape.

 Is it time to repot?
 When the roots have filled the pot, move up to a pot 1 size larger.
 Wait till late winter to repot -- never while it's blooming.

 This decorative shrub isn't easy to find.
 Few greenhouses stock Coral Berry plant because it is slow-growing.
 A few other shrubs also go by the same common name.
 Look for Ardisia crenata to be sure you're getting this plant.

 Water: Keep the soil evenly moist year-round.
 Never allow it to dry out.

-Humidity: Moderate -- about 50-60% relative humidity.
+Humidity: These tropical shrubs do best with moderate-to-high (about 50-60%) relative humidity.
 Stand the pot on a dish of wet pebbles to boost humidity.